 FRAMINGHAM – Gasoline prices in Massachusetts are down two cents this week, according to AAA Northeast, which has an office in Framingham.

-AAA’s November 26 survey of prices in Massachusetts finds self-serve, regular unleaded averaging $2.69 per gallon.
+AAA Northeast’s November 4 survey of prices in Massachusetts finds self-serve, regular unleaded averaging $2.48 per gallon.

-The Massachusetts price is 14 cents higher than the national average for regular unleaded of $2.55.
+Massachusetts’s price is 12 cents below the national average of $2.60.

-A year ago at this time, the average price in Massachusetts was 21 cents lower at $2.48.
+A year ago at this time, the average price in Massachusetts was 31 cents higher at $2.48 per gallon.

-The range in prices in the latest AAA survey for unleaded regular is 65 cents, from a low of $2.44 to a high of $3.09.
+The range in prices in the latest AAA survey for unleaded regular is 82 cents, from a low of $2.23 to a high of $3.05.
+AAA advises motorists to shop around for the best prices in their area.
+Please remember to slow down and move over for any emergency vehicles on the side of the road.